BiruLyu/Facebook-Search/README.md

 👉🏻 **Youtube** :  https://youtu.be/tWu2b3324Bk

-Created a webpage that allows you to search for informationabout a set of Facebook entities (i.e., users, pages, events, places, and groups) using theFacebook Graph API, and the results will be displayed in a tabular format.
+Created a webpage that allows you to search for information about a set of Facebook entities (i.e., users, pages, events, places, and groups) using the Facebook Graph API, and the results will be displayed in a tabular format.

 ![](https://ws3.sinaimg.cn/large/006tNc79gy1fk253sl1qvj31kw0tz774.jpg)